 Although Linda sees clients of all ages, she is looking forward to helping families address needs that may cause frustration, anxiety and a feeling of hopelessness.
 Linda has been trained in Mindfulness-Based Play-Family Therapy (MBPFT).
 The MBPFT process creates a partnership between parents and the therapist while working with the child of most concern in the household.
 This alliance combined with child-centered play therapy can work towards a brighter tomorrow for the young client and relief for the family in general.

-Linda is available to see clients in Erie, as well as the Harbor Creek and North East Counseling Centers.
+Linda is available to see clients in our North East Counseling Center.